esmnext/esmx/examples/docs/src/en/guide/frameworks/preact-htm.md

 ---
-titleSuffix: Gez Framework Preact+HTM SSR Application Example
+titleSuffix: Esmx Framework Preact+HTM SSR Application Example
-description: Build a Preact+HTM SSR application from scratch using the Gez framework.
+description: Build a Preact+HTM SSR application from scratch using the Esmx framework.
 This example demonstrates the basic usage of the framework, including project initialization, Preact configuration, and entry file setup.
 head:
   - - meta
     - property: keywords
-      content: Gez, Preact, HTM, SSR Application, TypeScript Configuration, Project Initialization, Server-Side Rendering, Client-Side Interaction
+      content: Esmx, Preact, HTM, SSR Application, TypeScript Configuration, Project Initialization, Server-Side Rendering, Client-Side Interaction
 ---

 # Preact+HTM

-This tutorial will guide you through building a Preact+HTM SSR application from scratch using the Gez framework.
-We'll walk through a complete example to demonstrate how to create a server-side rendered application with Gez.
+This tutorial will guide you through building a Preact+HTM SSR application from scratch using the Esmx framework.
+We'll walk through a complete example to demonstrate how to create a server-side rendered application with Esmx.

 ## Project Structure